|Nutrition Facts (per serving)|

 1 tablespoon ghee, to lightly grease molds

 Soak almond and pistachio slivers and saffron in warm milk.
 Keep aside to use as a topping.
-If the nuts do not soak up all the milk by the time you are ready to use them, drain it away before you use the nuts as a topping.
+If nuts do not soak up all the milk by the time you are ready to use them, drain before you use the nuts as a topping.

-Mix the paneer and milk powder in a pan and cook on a medium flame stirring continuously for 3 to 4 minutes.
+Mix paneer and milk powder in a pan and cook on a medium flame stirring continuously for 3 to 4 minutes.

 Allow mixture to cool.

-Add sugar, pistachio essence, and cardamom powder and mix until a smooth dough is formed.
+Add sugar, pistachio extract, and cardamom powder and mix until a smooth dough is formed.

 Lightly grease the molds with ghee.

 Put a little topping mixture (soaked almonds, pistachios and saffron strands) in each mold.

 Press some of the prepared paneer mixture on top of the topping in each mold and shape.

-Chill for a few hours, unmould carefully and serve.
+Chill for a few hours, unmold carefully, and serve.